List of television series canceled before airing an episode

 This is a list of television series canceled before airing an episode.
-While many television shows are produced as pilots that never air on television or in any medium, the scope of this article is to list shows that were officially announced to be broadcast, but then canceled prior to the scheduled debut on the original network.
-Shows are listed in alphabetical order with the slated year of debut (plus timeframe or specific premiere date where applicable), known cast and plot information, the reason for cancellation (if known), and what happened to the series after cancellation.
+While many television shows are produced as pilots that never air on television or in any medium, this article lists shows whose broadcasts were officially announced but then canceled prior to the debut on the original network.
+Shows are listed in alphabetical order, and include the slated year of debut, known cast and plot information, the reason for cancellation (if known), and what happened to the series after cancellation.